 ‘Strange Glow’ is primarily an exercise in compacting disparate sources – a play on the associative and nonsensical.
 As assemblage, these pieces feature backdrops of architectural reproduction, super-imposed with seemingly random objects and extracts from the news.

 The so called “formatore” or plaster casters of the 19th century, used reproduction as a means of study, for the outlining and defining of architectural canon.
-In a summarization of western tradition and motif, they later expanded to include the ethnographic, the exotic.
+In a summarisation of western tradition and motif, they later expanded to include the ethnographic, the exotic.
 Whilst employing similar technique, Beckett’s selections are based on the inhabitants themselves, on the social-political implications of these buildings and their surroundings – at times circumstantial in terms of the architecture itself.
 This focus on the people, the users, renders the façades more human and grounded, less grandiose perhaps than their great-grandparent plaster casts of Palais du Trocadéro in Paris.

 A contrasting layer of found objects and extracts from the news, mounted directly on the reproductions, seeks not to unpack, but contrast these architectural examples.
 Recalling the ‘cut-up’ technique essential to Burroughs and Gysin, this layering is a gesture toward the unlikely combinations of events throughout history – at times of fatal circumstance.
 In an associative chain, these parts look to create a kind of remote magnetism or odd relation of parts, much like the unlikely occurrence of events in life itself.